Ionel Dănciulescu: Altay Izmir

 During the first half of the 1997–98 season, Dănciulescu had a brief spell in the Turkish Super League with Altay.
-The Turkish club paid a fee around $400,000 to Dinamo for him and Marius Coporan, because coach Marian Bondrea wanted them there, where they were teammates with another Romanian, Dănuţ Moisescu.
+The Turkish club paid a fee around $400,000 to Dinamo for him and Marius Coporan, because coach Marian Bondrea wanted them there, where they were teammates with another Romanian, Dănuț Moisescu.
 He played seven games for them and scored one goal against Beşiktaş.

 Steaua București

 Dănciulescu and Coporan returned to Romania from Turkey, after Steaua București paid Altay the same money they paid for their acquisition from Dinamo.
 Dănciulescu helped the club win the title in his first season spent at the club, being used by coach Mihai Stoichiță in 25 games in which he scored 14 goals, being the team's second top-scorer with three goals behind Cătălin Munteanu.
-In the following season, he won the 1998–99 Cupa României, being used by coach Emerich Jenei in the first 51 minutes when he replaced him with Ionuț Luțu in the victory at the penalty shoot-out in the final against Rapid București.
+In the following season, he helped secure the 1998–99 Cupa României title by playing the first 51 minutes of the final against Rapid București before being substituted by coach Emerich Jenei for Ionuț Luțu ahead of the team's eventual victory in the penalty shoot-out.
 Dănciulescu helped the club reach the round of 32 in the 1999–2000 UEFA Cup, playing seven games in the campaign as they got past Levadia Tallinn, LASK Linz against whom he scored a goal, and West Ham United, being eliminated by Slavia Prague.
 He won another league title in the 2000–01 season with The Military Men, contributing with six goals scored in the 26 appearances given to him by coach Victor Pițurcă.
 He also earned the nickname "Corbul" (The Raven) from his teammate Adrian Matei during this period.

 In the middle of the 2001–02 season, Dănciulescu had a conflict with coach Pițurcă, having to leave the team.